jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 **Back to sylph**: In summary, I had a method that can only check if a genome is contained in a sample (quickly and more accurately than other methods), but **not compute the abundance of the organism** (i.e., do _profiling_).

 Funnily enough, I didn't try hard to tackle this issue.
-For some reason, I just accepted that this was not the "right" problem to solve for sylph -- could I really do something better than all of the profilers out there?
+For some reason, I just accepted that this was not the "right" problem to solve for sylph.
 During this time, I had a few other ideas that didn't pan out.
 Pulling up an old notebook, I see words such as "k-mer EM algorithm strain resolution" or "optimized sub-linear k-mer indexing"...

-#### Part 4 - Try to build around an incomplete algorithm(2023 Apr - 2023 Aug)
+#### Part 4 - Try to build around an incomplete algorithm (2023 Apr - 2023 Aug)
 ------------

-Eventually, in April/May of 2023, I settled on just presenting sylph but without the ability to estimate the abundances of organisms.

-By July/August 2023, I wrote a brief communication (~3 pages) based on sylph's statistical model and showed it could be used for quickly detecting low-coverage genomes, strains of interest, etc.
+Eventually, in April/May of 2023, I settled on just presenting sylph, but without the ability to estimate the abundances of organisms.
+And by July/August 2023, I wrote a brief communication (~3 pages) based on sylph's statistical model and showed it could be used for quickly detecting low-coverage genomes, strains of interest, etc.

 While preparing for manuscript submission, we worked a lot on figuring out how to present the paper.
 This was rather difficult given that people often only care about abundances, not the "containment ANI" capabilities sylph had.